-Another problem with the opioid epidemic in Pennsylvania is the number of painkiller prescriptions written.
-In 2017, there were 57.7 opioid prescriptions written for every 100 persons in the state; this number is just below the national average of 58.7, but luckily, these numbers have been decreasing slowly since peaking in 2012.1
+Another problem with the opioid epidemic in Pennsylvania is the number of painkiller prescriptions that are being written out by doctors.
+In 2017, there were 57.7 opioid prescriptions written for every 100 people in the state; this number is just below the national average of 58.7.1

-Even scarier than opioids alone, the Centers for Disease Control and Prevention actually lists Pennsylvania as the state with the third-highest rates of drug overdose deaths (behind West Virginia and Ohio) at 44.3 per 100,000 people with a 16.9% increase from 2016 to 2017 alone.3 As a rehab center in Pennsylvania, these numbers are especially concerning.
+In addition to opioid-related overdoses, the Centers for Disease Control and Prevention actually lists Pennsylvania as the state with the third-highest rates of drug overdose deaths (after West Virginia and Ohio) at 44.3 per 100,000 people with a 16.9% increase from 2016 to 2017 alone.3 As a drug and alcohol rehab center in Philadelphia, these numbers are especially concerning.

-It isn’t just prescription pain pills that are the cause.
-The Heroin Domestic Monitor Program found that from 1999 to 2016, the heroin found in Philadelphia consistently had the highest purity levels and was the cheapest in price compared to all of the other markets.5 With such a pure drug for such a cheap price, it is no wonder that heroin use in Philadelphia is so high.
-In fact, the amount of heroin seized in Philadelphia County and Alleghany County in 2017 was almost half of total heroin that was seized in the state with Philadelphia County alone accounting for 32%.5
+Prescription opiates aren’t the only contributing forces to this issue.
+The Heroin Domestic Monitor Program found that from 1999 to 2016, the heroin in Philadelphia had the highest purity levels and was the cheapest in price compared to all of the other markets.5 With such a pure drug for such a cheap price, it’s no wonder that heroin use in Philadelphia is so high.
+In fact, the amount of heroin seized in Philadelphia County and Allegheny County in 2017 was almost half of the total that was seized in the state, with Philadelphia County alone accounting for 32%.5

-If you or a loved one are looking for addiction help in Philadelphia, we are here to guide you through the process.
-Our various levels of care and unique therapies are designed with your long-term success and sobriety in mind.
+Don’t be another statistic.
+If you or a loved one is looking for addiction help in Philadelphia, we are here to guide you through the process.
+Call Banyan Treatment Centers Philadelphia now at 888-280-4763 to learn how we can help you begin your path to sobriety today.